pepedocs/srescience/docs/documentation/conventions.md

 ### Practical service data format
 Practical examples for service data such as service, service states, etc are presented in YAML format for usability and interoperability purposes.

+### Choice of Service Reliability Perspective
+Most of the time if not all of the time, we choose the service reliability perspective of a typical human end user or "the customer" as a business would call it.
+The reason for this is that this user's service requirements are the ultimate reason why software services exist and consequently why service reliability is necessary.